calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

         * Normal (typical)
         * Boundary/limit
         * Erroneous
+    * Consider an average of 10 items of test data
     * DO NOT PROCEED TO DESIGN WITHOUT DOING THIS!
 SERIOUSLY!
 * Design
     * Plan Code Solution - Algorithm design